Adrian Păunescu: Political career

-After 1989 Păunescu pursued a political career, aligning himself with socialism and then social-democratic political parties.
+After the Romanian Revolution of 1989, Păunescu pursued a political career, aligning himself with socialism and then social-democratic political parties.

 In 1996, he ran in that year's Romanian presidential election but received only 87,163 votes (0.69%).
 He was a senator from 1992 to 2008, representing Dolj County (1992–2004) and then Hunedoara County (2004–2008), initially representing the Socialist Labour Party (PSM), and later the Social Democratic Party of Romania (PSD).
 He received the most votes in his district at the 2008 election, but failed to win a seat after the votes were redistributed pursuant to the MMP system used.

 Death and legacy

 At aged 67, Păunescu was hospitalized on 26 October 2010 in the intensive care unit of the Floreasca Emergency Hospital in Bucharest, with problems of more vital organs caused by pulmonary edema.
-Păunescu had subsequent renal, liver and heart failure.
+Păunescu had subsequent renal, liver, and heart failure.
 He was declared dead at 7:15 AM, on 5 November 2010.
 Survived by his wife and three children, Păunescu was posthumously thanked by Romania's president Traian Băsescu, who in saluting him mentioned only his contributions to art.

 In May 2012 a bronze bust of Păunescu, made by sculptors Ioan Deac-Bistrița and Dragoș Neagoe, was inaugurated at Grădina Icoanei, in central Bucharest.